TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 So we need to know if the Guest OS is up or down.
 We are expecting binary, 1 or 0.
 Can you see the challenge here?

 Yes, none of the counters above is giving you binary.
 Disk IOPS for example, can vary from 0.01 to 10000.
-The “sign of life” is not coming as binary.
+The "sign of life" is not coming as binary.

 We need to convert them into 0 or 1.
 0 is the easy part, as they will be 0 if they are down.